-A Box Plot is the visualization design we recommend if your goal is to display quartiles, mean, and outliers attributes in data.
+A Box Plot is the visualization design we recommend if your goal is to display quartiles, mean, and outlier attributes in data.

 So, what is an outlier?

-An outlier is a value that lies in the extremes of a data series and thus can affect the overall observation.
-Outliers are also termed as extremes because they lie on either end of a data.
+An outlier is a value that lies at the extremes of a data series and thus can affect the overall observation.
+Outliers are also termed as extremes because they lie on either end of the data.

-A Box Plot Outliers detector (Box and Whisker Graph) is easy to interpret, even for non-technical audiences.
+A Box Plot Outliers detector is easy to interpret, even for non-technical audiences.

 Excel lacks Box Plot Charts.
 And this means you’ve got to use other pricey tools or plot the chart manually.
 So, if your goal is to display high-level insights, you’ve got to think beyond Excel.

-We’re not recommending you do away with Excel, especially if your goal is to access ready-made and visually appealing Box Plots.
+We’re not recommending you do away with Excel, especially if your goal is to access ready-made and visually appealing chat.

 In this blog, you’ll learn:

-Before addressing the how-to guide, let’s address the following question: what is a Box Plot?
+Before addressing the how-to guide, let’s address the following question: What is an outlier?

-Introduction: A Box Plot is a visualization design that uses box shapes to display insights into data.
+Introduction: An outlier is a visualization design that uses box shapes to display insights into data.

 The chart simplifies bulky and complex data sets into quartiles and averages.
 Also, you can use the chart to pinpoint outliers in your data.
 The Box Plot segments key variables in quarters or (quartiles).